 Local star-forming galaxies that exhibit characteristics of Lyman break galaxies (LBGs) can diverge from the common sequence of starburst galaxies along the BPT diagram (Stanway et al. 2014).
 Especially at higher redshifts, z ~ 1-3, emission line galaxies with high [O III] / Hβ ratios are frequently located in regions of the BPT diagram that are typically unoccupied by nearby galaxies, limiting our understanding regarding the level of contribution from star formation (Liu et al. 2008; Steidel et al. 2014).
 Typical models for galaxy evolution present a picture where the starburst phase occurs prior to AGN activity (Hopkins et al. 2006), which suggests a larger influence of vigorous star formation on emission line production at early times in the universe as indicated by observations (Madau & Dickinson 2014).

-Indeed, many high-z star-forming galaxies feature high star formation rates (SFRs), and high ionization emission lines, without any signs of AGN activity.
-This is largely due to the fact that at progressively higher redshifts one would expect a harder ionizing continuum due to the contribution of metal-poor (or metal-free) massive stars.
-Surveys of low mass, low luminosity galaxies at z ~ 2.0 have revealed relatively strong C III] λ1909 (WC III] ~ 13.5 Å) emission along with weak emission from N V] λ1240, N IV] λ1487, C IV λ1549, He II λ1640, O III] λλ1661, 1666, N III] λ1750, [Si III] λ1883, λ1892 (Stark et al. 2014).
-Similarly, samples of LBGs without any AGN signatures at z ~ 3.0 have also shown the collisionally excited, semi-forbidden lines O III] λλ1661, 1666 and C III] λ1909 (Shapley et al. 2003).
-More recent, and slightly deeper (2.0 < z < 4.6), LBG surveys have confirmed these features but have also shown positive equivalent widths for He II λ1640 and Ly (Cassata et al. 2013).
-Not only do high-z star-forming galaxies produce measureable high ionization emission lines, the conditions in which they form differ from local galaxies, with densities on average an order of magnitude higher than those found in the local universe (Shirazi, Brinchmann, and Rahmati 2014).

-Such observations are consistent with Population III (Pop III) stars that form out of essentially zero metallicity gas and expel a strong UV continuum.
-This radiation field is then capable of creating more highly ionized elements, and also enables higher energy transitions, than seen in local star-forming galaxies.
-Indeed, even the deepest observations of Ly galaxies are consistent with this line of reasoning.
-In a sample of 18 Ly emitters, Raiter et al. (2010) found a N IV] λ1486 emitter at z = 5.563, which subsequent modeling suggested was the result of a young starburst as opposed to a massive evolved stellar population.

-Modeling star-forming galaxies with spectral synthesis codes provides the key link to understanding the gas conditions and excitation mechanisms that are necessary to reproduce high ionization emission in both local and high-z galaxies.
+Modeling star-forming galaxies with spectral synthesis codes provides the key link to understanding the gas conditions and excitation mechanisms that are necessary to reproduce high ionization emission in starburst galaxies.
 A common technique for modeling star-forming galaxy spectra involves coupling a spectral energy distribution predicted from a population synthesis code with a photoionization code that predicts the observed spectrum.
 This technique has been used in a large number of previous studies (e.g. Abel et al. 2008; Levesque et al. 2010; Stark et al. 2014; Richardson et al. 2013).